 When you finally get to open a jar of these pickled jalapenos, it will have been worth it.
 The spiciness of the jalapeno mixed with the salty brine, combine to make a delicious pickled jalapeno.
 These are not as spicy as a fresh jalapeno and the peppers themselves will lose some of their heat over time.
 You will find the last jar not quite as hot as the first jar as the brine takes some of that heat out of the pepper.

 Homemade Pickled Jalapeno Slices can be used as a topping for burgers, hot dogs, nachos, and sandwiches.
 They can also be added to recipes where pickled jalapenos are an ingredient.

-Recently we used than in Frito Pie.
+Recently we used them in Frito Pie.
 I also chop them to add to burritos.
 They also make a great pizza topping.
 We also use them to top Grilled Beer Brats.